 We become addicted to substances because the body fails to produce the right amount of serotonin and other neurotransmitters that can make us feel happy and content.
 Young people may start to experiment with drugs to self-medicate against endogenous depression, often to experience “happiness” for the first time in their life.
 No wonder they return to drugs to feel “normal” again until they are hooked.
 Drugs now take over their lives.
 Bio-Medicine Report (2009)

 Serotonin is produced from tryptophan – a protein amino acid – found in food.
-For the body to convert this tryptophan into serotonin, it needs a whole array of components found in food such as magnesium, vitamin B6, B12, folic acid, zinc and so on and on.
+For the body to convert this tryptophan into serotonin, it needs a whole array of components found in food such as magnesium, vitamin B6, B12, vitamin D, folic acid, zinc and so on and on.
 Most people find it hard to believe that drug addiction has anything to do with nutrition, firmly believing that “they are healthy and are on a healthy diet!”